 Yes, “no fault divorce” laws need to change, extending the waiting period for divorce, and other legal reforms that would actually strengthen marriages need to take place too.
 Government can work to protect the institution, but we cannot count on government to save our families.
 We should, however, be able to count on our churches.

 For those in troubled marriages: Please seek biblical counseling right now.
 It’s not enough to go to a secular “marriage counselor” - the sad fact is that many of them are not advocates of saving marriage at all.
 Find a pastor or layman within a faith community that believes in forgiveness, restoration, prayer and is committed to helping your marriage thrive.
-If you aren’t sure where to turn, log onto www.FamilyLife.com
+If you aren’t sure where to turn, log onto www.FamilyLife.com and click on the “Counseling” button to find real help in your area.

 For pastors and church leaders who want to save your congregations and your communities from the tragedies of shattered marriages, www.MarriageSavers.org has a solution that can cut the divorce rate in half.